View on GitHub

 Cheers!

 This project started as I enjoy wine and especially with food.
 Typically I have 20-50 bottles on-hand of various types (although I heavily favor reds).
 I am certainly no wine expert by any means.
 I thought it would be great to expose my wine collection to the Home Assistant AI/LLM integration so that it could make real-time expert wine-pairing recommendations using the actual wines in my possession.
 I quickly realized that one way to accomplish this was my having my wine in a list in Home Assistant some how.
 The Local ToDo list integration fit the bill.
 But typing in every single wine that I currently have and purchase in the future would be a manual task that I was not willing to do.
 So my first thought was to use a barcode scanner.
 When I purchase wines, I figured I can snap their barcode and populate the ToDo list with its name and vintage, done!
-So I picked up a product barcode scanner on Ebay.
+So I picked up a product barcode scanner on E-bay.
 This turned out to be pointless.
 I actually had working code in hours that would read the barcode and make API calls to several public free food and wine sites.
 I found out that just about any food product could be scanned and an enormous wealth of data would be returned, but there was virtually no wine info available out there at least using free or low cost APIs.
-The barcode reader was a total dead end.
+The barcode reader was a total dead end for me.

 A glimmer of hope from an old favorite of mine….
-Vivino - a popular wine website and app that helps users discover, buy, and enjoy wine.
-It has a massive database and community ratings.
-Vivino free website enables people to access their vast database, has community-based ratings, reviews, and other information.
-Vivino doesn’t have a publicly available API but it does have an incredibly complete database and their website seemed to be consistent and well laid out.
+Vivino - a popular wine website (and app) that helps users discover, buy, and enjoy wine.
+Vivino’s free website enables people to access their vast database, community-based ratings, reviews, and other general wine information.
+Vivino doesn’t have a publicly available API but it does have an incredibly complete database and their website seems to be consistent and well laid out.
 Their mobile App provides the ability to snap a picture of a label and provide info about the wine.
-So with AI as my partner and chief software developer Wonderful Wino was born.
-If the name Wonderful Wino is familiar to you, you are likely showing you age.
-The comedian “George Carlin” had a bit around a dysfunctional radio station called “Wonderful Wino”, and at about the same time in history, Frank Zappa had a song by the same name.
+So with AI as my partner Wonderful Wino was born.
+If the name Wonderful Wino is familiar to you, you are probably showing you age.
+The comedian George Carlin had a bit around a dysfunctional radio station called “Wonderful Wino”, and at about the same time in history, Frank Zappa had a song by the same name.
 To my knowledge there is no connection between the two.

 fj